gitattributes(5) - phpMan

 These attributes affect how the contents stored in the repository are

-copied to the working tree files when commands such as git checkout and
+copied to the working tree files when commands such as git switch, git

-git merge run.
-They also affect how Git stores the contents you prepare
+checkout and git merge run.
+They also affect how Git stores the

-in the working tree in the repository upon git add and git commit.
+contents you prepare in the working tree in the repository upon git add

 text

-a text file is normalized, its line endings are converted to LF in
+the file's line endings are normalized to LF in the index.

 Set